tudelft3d/geogeeks/docs/git/install.md

 # How to install Git

-## GitHub Desktop application :simple-apple: :simple-windows:
+## GitHub Desktop application :simple-apple: :material-microsoft-windows:

 By far the simplest method to install Git is to download and install the [GitHub Desktop application](https://desktop.github.com), it comes with an installation of Git.